zammad/zammad-org/src/en/reference/docker-compose-scenarios.md

 ### Add External Docker Network to Nginx

 If you already have a reverse proxy which takes care about the SSL termination, this scenario is helpful.
-It adds an external docker network to Zammad's included Nginx service to be able to access it from a reverse proxy that is not part of the Zammad stack's network.
+It adds an external Docker network to Zammad's included Nginx service to be able to access it from a reverse proxy that is not part of the Zammad stack's network.

 - Use the scenario file `scenarios/add-external-network-to-nginx.yml` for deployment